- Learn Linux

 Not all filaments are made equal.

 The different filaments available can stick differently to the print bed.
 I have avoided using the word quality as it may be that some cheaper filaments don't stick and some better quality filaments do stick, although I do think that sometimes buying better quality and possibly more expensive filament can help.
-These are the brands that I currently use, but this by no means suggests that other brands would be worse (the order of the list does not signify anything).
+These are the brands that I currently use, but this by no means suggests that other brands would be worse.

 The different types of filament can also have different amounts of "stickyness", which even applies to different colours.
 I've found PET-G and metalic coloured PLA are harder to work with compared with base coloured PLA.